Nagelfar/RestaurantKata/README.md

 - building a naive distributed system based on HTTP calls,
 - to create the basis for the following parts.

-In the end you should be able to connect the developed services to the customer frontend and you should have a similar experience as shown in the following video.
+In the end, you should be able to connect the developed services to the customer frontend and you should have a similar experience as shown in the following video.

 [!["Restaurant Kata demo"](Orders.png)](https://youtu.be/PcRHigcAZ7E)